-6 Red Flags to Look for When Hiring a Babysitter
+6 Babysitter Red Flags to Look Out For

 When you find a nanny or babysitter who’s a good fit for both you and your kids, never let her go.
 And if you’re just beginning the search, breathe; it doesn’t have to be all heartache and hand-wringing.
-Look for these warning signs—and never ignore your most reliable alarm system of all: maternal instinct.
+Look for these six babysitter red flags—and never ignore your most reliable alarm system of all: maternal instinct.

 Other moms who spring into action to vouch for your candidate can go a long way toward soothing your hiring fears.
 If they won’t return your calls or seem reluctant to share their stories of working with her, walk (OK, run) away.

 We totally get the need to stay connected to loved ones.
 (PS: Now is the time to explicitly request that she send you pictures of your kids on the playground, on the potty and on the hour.)
 But if she fails to put away the earpiece during your interview or checks her texts during an initial meet-and-greet, you have to wonder if she’ll be playing Candy Crush while your kid eats sand at the park.

 3. Her feelings about discipline don’t align with yours

 Communication is key to all caregiver relationships.
 Ask her how she would handle a situation during which your kid acted out.
 Then check your gut for discomfort.

 4. She’s too serious